cloudfoundry/stratos/tools/stb/README.md

 ## Architecture

-See `docs/superpowers/specs/2026-05-22-stratos-theme-tool-design.md` for the full design spec.
+See [ARCHITECTURE.md](ARCHITECTURE.md) for the full picture — the model, the capture→edit→export pipeline, the module map, and common tasks.

-Three signals drive the app:
-- `rootValues` — Map of `--token` -> value for the `:root` block
-- `darkValues` — same for `.dark-theme`
-- `activeSceneId` — currently displayed preview scene

-Editor change → debounced parse → signals update → effects propagate to iframe via postMessage.
+In short: brandable elements carry a stable `stb-snapshot-id` (and optional `stb-kind`); stb loads captured snapshots into signals, lets you edit elements against a live preview iframe, and projects edits to a theme bundle.
+The token layer is two signals — `rootValues` (`:root`) and `darkValues` (`.dark-theme`) — with `activeSceneId` selecting the previewed scene.
+Editor change → pure setter → signal update → effects re-render / postMessage the iframe.

 ## Snapshot pack

-Place snapshot packs under `public/snapshots/v1/` matching the format documented in the spec (Section 4.5).
-The bundled stub pack is for development only; production builds include a real pack from `tools/snapshots/`.
+Place snapshot packs under `public/snapshots/v1/` (format in [ARCHITECTURE.md](ARCHITECTURE.md#snapshot-pack-format)).
+The bundled stub pack is for development only; production builds include a real captured pack.

 ## Export